Best Portable Tent Heater for Backpacking, Camping or Garage space

-Kovea Cupid is a convenient portable butane heater for those people who want to extend their camping season.
-This device will keep you and your friends warm in the wilderness in early spring and late autumn.
+Kovea Cupid is a convenient, portable butane heater for those people who want to extend their camping season.
+This device will keep you and your friends warm while spending time in the great outdoors in early spring or late autumn.
 The heater is very small and effective, which makes it perfect for short trips.

 The device is aimed at the Korean market, so it does not have many English labels on it.
-However, it should not push you off from buying this heater.
-I enjoy hiking on foot without extra weight so I really liked it.
-Kovea Cupid is one of the smallest butane heaters on the market (it has almost the same size as large butane canisters) with a great price.
-It comes with a sturdy case with convenient handles, but I prefer to put it in my backpack.
+However, don’t let that steer you away from buying this heater.
+I enjoy hiking on foot without having a lot of extra weight, so I really liked it.
+Kovea Cupid is one of the smallest butane heaters on the market (it is almost the same size as large butane canisters) that comes at a great price.
+It also comes with a sturdy case with convenient handles, but I prefer to keep it in my backpack.

 It does not have a user manual in English

-I have been using it for two years already without any problems.
-Despite the small size, it produces a lot of heat enough for a medium tent.
-Thanks to the folding legs and auto shut off mechanism, it is super safe to use.
-As for the gas consumption, it is not bad either: you can use the heater for about 5 hours with a single 220g butane canister.
+I have been using it for two years without problem.
+Despite the small size, it produces a lot of heat, enough for a medium tent.
+Thanks to the folding legs and auto shutoff mechanism, it’s super safe to use.
+As for gas consumption, it’s not bad either; you can use the heater for about five hours with a single 220g butane canister.

-If you do not mind the fact that Kovea Cupid does not have a proper user manual in English then it is an amazing option for short hikes.
+If you don’t mind the fact that Kovea Cupid does not have a proper user manual in English, then it’s an amazing option when going camping or on hikes.

 № 2.
 Mr. Heater F232000 MH9BX Propane Radiant Heater